Whether you are a beginner or more experienced with photography, here are some of our favorite tips that will help you improve your photography!

 Use the Rule of Thirds

 When a photograph is composed using the rule of thirds the eyes will wander the frame.
-A picture composed by the rule of thirds is usually more interesting and pleasing to the eye.
+A picture composed using the rule of thirds is usually more pleasing to the eye.

 Avoid Camera Shake

 Camera shake or blur is something that can plague any photographer and here are some ways to avoid it.